I told you about how I named this blog in yesterday’s post. I told you the story of the widow and the prophet Elisha from 2 Kings 4.

 And the deliberate use of the “ordinary” for God’s purposes makes them all the more extraordinary.

-Do you see how the ordinary things of life can be extraordinary in God’s economy?
+What ordinary things in your house can be extraordinary in God’s economy?

 photo: supafine at morguefile